cBioPortal/GSoC/README.md

 # cBioPortal's Google Summer of Code (GSoC)

 Welcome to cBioPortal's Google Summer of Code (GSoC) 👋!
 GSoC is a great program to get some experience with open source development.
-Our organization aims to help clinicians and research more easily analyze complex cancer genomics data.
-Working with cBioPortal is not only fun but also extremely rewarding in that your work directly affects cancer research.
+Our organization aims to help clinicians and researchers analyze complex cancer genomics data.
+Working with cBioPortal is not only fun also rewarding in that your work directly affects cancer research.

 ## About Google Summer of Code